mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 Start a new LISH console (Glish).
 At this point, you should be able to follow the general [9front Installation Guide](http://fqa.9front.org/fqa4.html#4.3) for installing 9front OS to the boot disk.
-At the conclusion of the nstallation the VM should automatically restart.
+At the conclusion of the installation the VM should automatically restart.

 First Boot
 ----------